AutomatedProcessImprovement/Simod/README.md

 ### Configuration

-Once created, you can execute the file simod_ui.py in a python console or using an IDE.
+You can execute the tool from the file simod_ui.py with a python console or IDE.

 ### Execution steps